How Fujifilm became a contract manufacturer

 Hence, now we see the good we've done now.
 We're growing faster than we've ever grown before.
 We had another record year last year in terms of sales and profit and then continuing to grow like that and Fuji investing in us year on year to do that.

-Tell me about your client base.
+Who are your clients?
 Are they in a particular phase?
-Of a certain sized company?
-Certain therapeutic areas?
+Of a certain-sized company?

 BAGSHAW: Phase-wise, we've got many preclinical and Phase 1 customers.
 We're playing in that front end very much.
 Often we'll make a batch for somebody and we'll never see them again at that company.
 What we find is the guy or the gal that brought it to us will come with their next company in five years time going, "Hey, I'm back."